rhad-lab/rhad-lab.github.io/_pages/team/_posts/2023-01-5-researcher-student.md

  - Education
 ---

-Yassine is a freshly graduated computer science engineer from the National Engineering School of Carthage with a strong passion for artificial intelligence and machine learning.
-He was awarded a 5-year scholarship from the Tunisian government to pursue his Masters's and Ph.D. studies in Canada and had the opportunity to gain valuable experience as a former intern with the Mitacs Globalink program at the University of Winnipeg.
-Currently, he is engaged in a research masters program at the RHAD Lab - École de technologie supérieure, focusing on the challenging area of source separation of signals captured with an in-ear microphone.
+Yassine is a computer science engineer from the National Engineering School of Carthage with a strong passion for artificial intelligence and machine learning.
+He was awarded a 5-year scholarship from the Tunisian government to pursue his graduate studies in Canada and gained valuable experience as a Mitacs Globalink intern at the University of Winnipeg.
+After successfully completing his master’s degree at the RHAD Lab – École de technologie supérieure, where he focused on the challenging area of source separation of signals captured with an in-ear microphone, he is now continuing his research in the same field as a PhD candidate, further advancing AI-driven signal processing solutions.